- The exhibition is currently not on display.

 Malyj Trostenez, now a suburb of Minsk, was the largest extermination site on the territory of the occupied Soviet Union between spring 1942 and summer 1944.
 In order to cover the traces, the murderers had the bodies of the victims excavated and burned at the end of 1943.
 A Soviet commission to investigate National Socialist crimes estimated 206,500 victims in August 1944 – mainly Belarusian, Austrian, German and Czech Jews, civilians, partisans, resistance fighters and Soviet prisoners of war.
 After 1945, Soviet commemorative signs were created, and large memorials were officially opened in 2015 and 2018.

-The exhibition, which is shown in Belarus and Germany, is based on the initiative of the International Educational and Encounter Work in Dortmund and the IBB »Johannes Rau« in Minsk.
+The exhibition, which is being shown in Belarus and Germany, goes back to the initiative of the International Association for Education and Encounters in Dortmund and the IBB »Johannes Rau« in Minsk.
 The Belarusian State Museum of the History of the Great Patriotic War and the Foundation Memorial to the Murdered Jews of Europe, based in Berlin, played a significant role in its creation.
 Historians and experts from Belarus, Germany, the Czech Republic and Austria played a decisive role in the project.
 The curators of the exhibition are Sabrina Bobowski, IBB »Johannes Rau« in Minsk, and Adam Kerpel-Fronius, Foundation Memorial to the Murdered Jews of Europe.

 The exhibition »Extermination Site Malyj Trostenez.
 History and Memory« was funded by the Foreign Office.